 “One of the world’s most respected chroniclers of Everest” — Outside Magazine

-Summiting Everest in 2011, and K2 in 2014 at age 58 — becoming the oldest American at the time — Alan Arnette has spent two decades as both a high-altitude climber and the most trusted independent voice in mountaineering journalism.
+Summiting Everest in 2011, and K2 in 2014 at age 58 — becoming the oldest American at the time — Alan Arnette has spent almost three decades as both a high-altitude climber and one of the most trusted independent voices in mountaineering journalism.

-This site is a record of that journey: 37 major expeditions on seven continents, thousands of pages of trip reports, gear guides, expedition dispatches, and the real stories behind every Himalayan season.
+This site is a record of that journey: 36 major expeditions on seven continents, hundreds of pages of trip reports, gear and guide reviews, expedition dispatches, and the real stories behind each climb and every Himalayan and Karakorum season.

 Climbing the world to end Alzheimer’s.